Montserrat is a beautiful mountain 60 Kms (37 Miles) from Barcelona, on top of which sits the gorgeous Montserrat Monastery.

 Restaurants at Montserrat

-When it comes to food at Montserrat, there are quite a few options.
+When it comes to food at Montserrat, there are two options.

 Bar de la Plaça is a bar cum cafe right in the middle of Montserrat.